TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 4/1 Chronicles 4.23.md

 ---

-These were the potters, and the inhabitants of Netaim and Gederah: there they dwelt with the king for his work.
+These were the potters, and the inhabitants of Netaim and Gederah: there they lived with the king for his work.